The Research Symbiont Awards, given annually, recognize exemplars in the practice of data sharing. It is a companion to

-Applications for the 2018 Research Symbiont Awards must be received by September 30, 2017 at 5PM HST (Hawaii Standard Time) at email@example.com.
+Applications for the 2018 Research Symbiont Awards must be received by September 30, 2018 at 5PM HST (Hawaii Standard Time) at email@example.com.
 Applicants can apply for themselves or nominate another person.
 Applicants should submit a concise letter (around 2 pages in letter or A4 format) describing the symbiotic resource.
 In particular, the letter should include:

 The award winners will be recognized at the Pacific Symposium on Biocomputing each year and listed on the PSB website.